-In this entry, we will break down the guidelines for solid food diet for your baby at each stage of their development in their first year.
+In this entry, we will break down the guidelines for on what to feed your baby at each stage of their development in their first year.

 4 – 6 Months – Single-Grain Cereals

-Single-grain cereals are the best solid food to introduce to your baby.
+Single-grain cereals are the best solid food to feed baby.
 They’re fortified with iron, which your baby needs most, as their level of natural iron reserve starts to drop at around four months and will be depleted at around six months.

 Mix a teaspoon of single-grain cereal with your baby’s milk, whether it’s breast milk, or formula.
 This runny cereal is also easier to swallow, giving your baby a nice way to train their tongue for the movement needed to take in solid food.
 You can also mix cereal with lukewarm water from time to time.

 6 – 8 Months – Fruits Vegetables, and Some Proteins